-Surprisingly, when we shared our suggestions with the design team, the group fell into silence.
+Surprisingly, when we shared these suggestions with the design team, the group fell into silence.
 The tension was palpable.
 Suddenly we had shifted out of a fairly animated meeting to total quiet.
 After a while, a few remarks were made.
-In essence we were told by some individuals that this was not a topic that should be brought up in the large meeting and that the feelings related to this were too intense.
+In essence, we were told by some individuals that this was not a topic that should be brought up in the large meeting and that the feelings related to this were too intense.

 At that moment both David and I were at a choice point.
 Should we trust our instincts or should we delay until a later time, when it might come up organically but perhaps in unpredictable and more challenging ways?
 We each chose to speak to the importance of acknowledging the losses and taking the necessary steps that would support healing and renewal to occur.
 We hoped they might still support a process in the larger meeting.